easolhq/easolhq.github.io/docs/pricing_and_payments/deposits.md

 For quick reference please see [Deposit]({% link docs/reference/objects/product/deposit.md %}).

-Setting a deposit on a product allows customers to choose to pay a percentage of the total product price at the time of booking, and the remaining balance any time before the due date.
+Setting a deposit on a product allows customers to choose to pay a percentage or fixed amount of the total product price at the time of booking, and the remaining balance any time before the due date.

 A deposit is set at a product level and applies to all [variants]({% link docs/reference/objects/product/variant/index.md %}) and [extras]({% link docs/reference/objects/product/extra.md %}) of that product.
 It does not apply to [modifiers]({% link docs/reference/objects/product/modifier.md %}).